Bobby Zarem: Press agent

-Zarem's first job in show business began at Columbia Artists Management, a job that lasted five years.
-Zarem noticed that he had an affinity for public relations and artist promotion, and began his career as a PR agent under producer Joseph E. Levine in 1968.
-Zarem became an agent by accident.
-The company had seventeen minutes of the film The Lion in Winter starring Katharine Hepburn and Peter O'Toole.
-Though Zarem had been working for the company in a business capacity, he invited a number of his friends to watch the preview of the film, a group which included some journalists.
-When articles on the movie began to appear in publication, Zarem realized he had become a PR agent.
-Levine later made him head of magazine publicity.
+Zarem's first job in show business was at Columbia Artists Management, where he worked for five years.
+He discovered an affinity for public relations and artist promotion, and began his career as a PR agent under producer Joseph E. Levine in 1968.
+Zarem became an agent somewhat by chance; the company had seventeen minutes of the film The Lion in Winter starring Katharine Hepburn and Peter O'Toole, even though Zarem had been working for the company in a business capacity, he invited a number of his friends, including some journalists, to watch the preview of the film.
+When articles on the movie began to appear in publication, Zarem realized he had become a PR agent, and Levine later made him head of magazine publicity.

 Zarem moved on to the PR firm Rogers & Cowan in 1969.
-There he served some of his first A-list clients, including Ann-Margret and Dustin Hoffman.
-He began handwriting long, personalized pitch letters and press releases that became industry legend.
-In 1974, Zarem started his own agency: Zarem, Inc. He promoted Tommy which premiered in the West 57th Street subway station in front of hundreds of prominent New York socialites.
+There he served some of his first prominent clients, including Ann-Margret and Dustin Hoffman.
+He began handwriting personalized letters and press releases that became well-known in the industry.
+In 1974, Zarem started his own agency: Zarem, Inc. He promoted Tommy which premiered in the West 57th Street subway station in front of hundreds of New York socialites.
 He earned the nickname Superflack at a party he threw for Stevie Wonder in the late 1970s.
-Mick Jagger and New York Times reporter Judy Klemesrud were standing by the elevator waiting to leave when Wonder finally showed up.
-Zarem reprimanded Wonder for tardiness in front of Klemesrud.
-She deemed him "Superflack", which was later popularized in a profile on Zarem in Newsweek.
+Mick Jagger and New York Times reporter Judy Klemesrud were waiting by the elevator when Wonder finally showed up.
+Zarem reprimanded Wonder for tardiness in front of Klemesrud, and she deemed him "Superflack", which was later popularized in a profile on Zarem in Newsweek.

-Aside from his press releases, Zarem frequently promoted films.
+Zarem also frequently promoted films.
 He would call outlets and say that films reeked of Oscar, threatening to kill himself if the outlet refused to write a piece for him.
-He regularly worked fourteen hour days, had a notoriously short temper, and was known to hold grudges.
-Publicist Peggy Siegal long insisted he had thrown a typewriter across a desk at her for incorrectly taking down a phone message.
-He denied the charge by pointing out how difficult it would have been to miss her with such a large instrument at such close range.
+He regularly worked fourteen hour days, had a short temper, and was known to hold grudges.
+Publicist Peggy Siegal claimed he had thrown a typewriter across a desk at her for incorrectly taking down a phone message, but he denied the charge by pointing out how difficult it would have been to miss her with such a large instrument at such close range.